jadecobra/python_tdd_exercises/source/truth_table/binary_operations/index.rst

 :red:`False`    :red:`False`
 ==============  ==============

-These combinations give 16 binary operations or outcomes when 2 :ref:`booleans<what are booleans?>` interact, and each operation returns :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>` when it gets input.
+These combinations give 16 binary operations or outcomes when the :ref:`booleans<what are booleans?>` are put together, and each operation returns :ref:`True<test_what_is_true>` or :ref:`False<test_what_is_false>` when it gets input.

 Here are the 16 operations that are covered in these chapters and what they return

 =============================================== =============  ============= ============= ============= ==============================================================
-return                                          True,          True,         False,        False,        name of operation
+return                                          True,          True,         False,        False,        operation
                                                 True           False         True          False
 =============================================== =============  ============= ============= ============= ==============================================================
 False                                           :red:`False`   :red:`False`  :red:`False`  :red:`False`  :ref:`contradiction<test_contradiction>`